-Teach at a Jewish middle or high school?
+Are you a middle or high school teacher?
 Want to immerse yourself in the study of modern Jewish literature?
 Apply now for our Summer Seminar (with stipend)!

 Created by teachers for teachers, the Yiddish Book Center’s Great Jewish Books Teacher Resources is an ever-growing collection of textual, audio, and visual materials designed to support those who want to teach modern Jewish literature and culture at secondary schools, universities, and elsewhere.
 The materials on this site are organized into resource kits, each one exploring a thought-provoking text or theme.
 Each kit includes primary and secondary sources—including poems, photographs, audio recordings, film excerpts, and songs—as well as a guide to using them in the classroom, making it easy for teachers to enrich and expand their curricula.